 AVC: 1963 was also your last project with Moore.
 What exactly was the beef with him?
 You’ve mentioned it was prompted by your interview with The Comics Journal.

 SB: I don’t know what pissed him off.
 I think what happened was, I talked about business practices.
 I really got into the nuts and bolts of the limitations of working comics as a writer.
-And
+And what examples do I have to draw from?
+I mean, look at my career.
+The main writer I’ve worked with is Alan Moore.

 The interview hadn’t seen print yet.
 I sent copies to anyone I mentioned by name, of the transcript of the interview with a cover letter, saying “If anything upsets you, I will take it out.
 If there’s anything I got wrong, I will change it.
 Please read this, go over it, and let me know.”
 Alan, I never heard from.
 But when Neil [Gaiman] saw him, Alan…